microsoft/PartnerResources/_docs/Azure/AppDev/DevOps.md

 The exam has recently been updated to include topics related to GitHub.
 To obtain the [DevOps Engineer Expert](https://docs.microsoft.com/en-us/learn/certifications/devops-engineer/) certification (AZ-400), you *must* pass at least one of the following prerequiste exams: [Azure Administrator Associate](https://docs.microsoft.com/en-us/learn/certifications/azure-administrator/) or [Azure Developer Associate](https://docs.microsoft.com/en-us/learn/certifications/azure-developer/).

-Note: GitHub certification is coming soon.
+NOTE: GitHub certification is coming soon.
 Register [here](https://resources.github.com/certifications) for updates.

 ## Advanced Specialization
 Validate your organization's capabilities implementing secure software development practices using DevOps principles with the DevOps with GitHub on Microsoft Azure advanced specialization.
 Learn more [here](https://partner.microsoft.com/en-us/membership/advanced-specialization) (scroll down to the DevOps with GitHub section).